 Since 2016 Wheels Up has been selling memberships in its pay-as-you-go jet card memberships via Costco on a seasonal basis.
 It’s not alone when it comes to other high-end products and services.
 You can buy diamonds and luxury cruises at the discount retailer.

-Kenneth Dichter, Founder, Chairman of the Board and Chief Executive Officer Lt.
-Gen. Thomas Bergeron, Chief Operating Officer Eric Jacobs, Chief Financial Officer Lee Applbaum, Chief Marketing Officer Stephanie Chung, Chief Growth Officer Dan Crowe, Chief Information Officer Vinayak Hegde, Chief Marketplace Officer Gene McKenna, Chief Product Officer Lee Gossett, Chief Flight Operations Officer Greg Greeley, Chairman, Wheels Up Marketplace Gail Grimmett, Chief Experience Officer Laura Heltebran, Chief Legal Officer Jason Horowitz, Chief Business Officer Francesca Molinari, Chief People Officer Ken Napolitano, Chief Sales Officer Daniel Tharp, Chief Platform Officer Ravi Thakran, Director Timothy Armstrong, Director
+Kenneth Dichter, Founder, Chairman of the Board and Chief Executive Officer Vinayak Hegde, President Lt.
+Gen. Thomas W. Bergeron, Chief Operating Officer Eric Jacobs, Chief Financial Officer Lee Applbaum, Chief Marketing Officer Stephanie Chung, Chief Growth Officer Gene McKenna, Chief Product Officer Lee Gossett, Chief Flight Operations Officer Greg Greeley, Chairman, Wheels Up Marketplace Laura Heltebran, Chief Legal Officer Jason Horowitz, Chief Business Officer Stevens J. Sainte-Rose, Chief People Officer Ken Napolitano, Chief Sales Officer Daniel Tharp, Chief Platform Officer, Operator Services Phil Dodyk, Chief Aircraft Management Officer Gregg Fahrenbruch, Executive Vice President Ravi Thakran, Director Timothy Armstrong, Director

 Delta Air Lines, Aspirational Consumer Lifestyle, Avianis, Mountain Aviation